ProtossDragoon/cvpype/README.md

   - ✅ Supports real-time components and file visualization
 - **Does the algorithm effectively integrate with other algorithms?**
   - ✅ Rapid pipeline connectivity support
-  - ✅ Extensive support for pipeline visualization
+  - ✅ Extensive support for componentwise/combined visualization in the pipeline
 - **Is there considerable potential for optimization in the algorithm?**
-  - ✅ Easy toggle between debugging and optimization modes
+  - TODO: Easy toggle between debugging and optimization modes
   - TODO: Develop code templates for seamless numba integration
   - TODO: In-depth benchmarking of the algorithm's computation time, including Python overhead analysis
   - TODO: Implement automated parallel processing in the pipeline